quickwit-oss/quickwit/docs/overview/architecture.md

 ### Rendezvous hashing

-To distribute workload to leaf nodes, the root node uses [Rendezvous hashing](https://en.wikipedia.org/wiki/Rendezvous_hashing) to select the most qualified node to work on a given split.
-This notion of node/split affinity unlocks efficient caching.
+The root node uses [Rendezvous hashing](https://en.wikipedia.org/wiki/Rendezvous_hashing) to distribute the workload among leaf nodes.
+Rendez-vous hashing makes it possible to define a node/split affinity function with excellent stability properties when a node joins or leaves the cluster.
+This trick unlocks efficient caching.
 In Quickwit 0.1, however, caching is limited to the hotcache files.